workadventure/workadventure/contrib/docker/README.md

 - A map-storage container (NodeJS) that serves your maps and provides map-editing features
 - An icon container to fetch the favicon of sites imported in iframes
 - A Redis server to store values from variables originating from the Scripting API
-- A XMPP container that runs an Ejabberd server in charge of the chat / user list

 ```mermaid
 graph LR